 It is through constructive criticism that students are able to grow in their abilities and understanding of the discipline.
 Without good qualitative feedback, instructors can only hope for repeated behavior and little progression.
 When students are encouraged to go beyond basic requirements in their learning, real discoveries can occur.

 This mission goes beyond the classroom as well.
-I am currently serving University of Memphis students as Graduate Assistant Director of the Center for Writing and Communication (CWC).
+I served University of Memphis students as Graduate Assistant Director of the Center for Writing and Communication (CWC) during the 2017-2018 academic year.